-- Provide students with new experiences that they may otherwise miss due to lack of transportation or lack of knowledge about San Angelo.
+- Provides new experiences that they may otherwise miss due to lack of transportation or lack of knowledge about San Angelo.

-- Create interaction between the students and their host families on special occasions and in everyday activities (i.e. lunch, dinner, shopping, birthdays, etc.) at least once a month during each semester.
+- Offers interaction on special occasions and in everyday activities (i.e., meals, shopping, birthdays) at least once a month during each semester

-- Increase participants’ cultural awareness through involvement in campus and community activities.
+- Increases cultural awareness through involvement in campus and community activities

 Families meet students when they arrive at ASU or shortly after arrival.